ctfer-io/chall-manager/DESIGN_DOCUMENT.md

 Moreover, in order to ease interoperability and developer experience, or to support languages that does not fit within the protobuf scope, the _chall-manager_ could expose a [gRPC-gateway](https://grpc-ecosystem.github.io/grpc-gateway/) server i.e. a REST JSON API, along with a [swagger](https://swagger.io/) web page.
 The details about the API won't be detailled here as it is already documented in the protobuf files and the swagger web page.

 In parallel to those technical perspectives of being a server, once it received a _Launch Request_ asking for a _Challenge Scenario on Demand_ deployment, the _chall-manager_ brings the challenge and user (or its team) identifier altogether with a salt and generate an `identity`.
-This identity is a 32-chars string that should be trusted unique, which could be used to identity the _Challenge Scenario on Demand_, for instance as part of a DNS entry.
 This information is then passed to the _scenario factory_ i.e. the Pulumi entrypoint as a configuration element, which is then in charge of deploying the desired challenge resources, and returning a `connection_info` string that will be passed to the player (or its team) for reaching the deployed resources (e.g. `curl -v https://a5d6...38cf.ctfer.io`).
 More info on how to write this Pulumi entrypoint is available in the [SDK](#sdk) section.